 You may need a building permit—check to be sure.
-At this site, we didn't need a building permit for a residential sidewalk on private property.
-But take five minutes and call your local building inspector to make sure that's true in your area.
-You'll save some embarrassment and possibly a fine.
+At this site, we didn’t need a building permit to pour a residential sidewalk on private property.
+But take five minutes and call your local building inspector to make sure that’s true in your area.
+You’ll save some embarrassment and possibly a fine.
 Stick to sidewalk projects in flat or gently sloping areas.
 Adding steps is much more complicated.

 You’re going to need a couple of heavy-duty wheelbarrows, shovels, rakes and a variety of professional-grade concrete finishing tools.
 We describe the tools in detail below.
 The hand tools may be worth buying if you intend to pour more concrete down the road.
 For a modest price, you can own a set of high-quality tools (minus the wheelbarrows) for life and not have to hassle with rentals.
 Take heed.
 Concrete is heavy and time is short.
 Once the ready-mix truck (the concrete is premixed and ready to pour) shows up, you and your helpers will be muscling around 200-lb. wheelbarrows over gravel.
 This work is intense—you won’t be taking any coffee breaks for a while.

 After pouring and screeding, you may see things slow down a bit, but they can get a little frantic again when the concrete begins to firm up.
-Follow the tips and advice in this article, get ahold of the right professional-grade tools, line up at least two reliable, beefy helpers and pick a good weather day, and you'll end up with a long-lasting, attractive sidewalk you'll be proud to carve your initials into.
+Follow the tips and advice in this article, get ahold of the right professional-grade tools, line up at least two reliable, beefy helpers and pick a good weather day, and you’ll end up with a long-lasting, attractive poured concrete sidewalk you’ll be proud to carve your initials into.